nicktill/tinyobs/pkg/query/README.md

 - Use aggregations to reduce result size

 **❌ DON'T:**
-- Query more than 1000 series for long time ranges (>6h)
+- Query >100 series for 24h on local dev (will hit 1M limit)
 - Forget to close results (causes memory leaks!)
+- Use local dev defaults in production (use ProductionExecutorConfig)
-- Run unlimited queries on laptops with <8GB RAM
+- Run production queries on laptops with <8GB RAM

 ### Error Handling